 Travelling is all about the adventure and having fun.
 Don’t let an infected wound be the end of your trip.

-Instead, be prepared – pack a first-aid kit, treat the wound quickly and get on your way.
+Instead, be prepared – pack a first-aid kit or medicine kit, treat the wound quickly and get on your way.

 Where can I find compact containers for my DIY mini first aid kit?

 You can discover suitable containers at local pharmacies, online retailers, or even repurpose small, durable containers like pill organizers.
 Look for options that are both secure and portable.